learn-co-curriculum/dsc-scraping-images/README.md

 ## Summary

 Voila!
+You now know how to use your knowledge of HTML and Beautiful Soup to scrape images.
 You really are turning into a scraping champion!
 Now, go get scraping!